jlederer33/Essay-Review-App/intellij/doc/nonfunctional-spec.md

 2. Software must be written using Java

 **Interface**
-1. Will have to work with database of colleges and universities.
+1. No longer working with database, instead the colleges will be uploaded via crowd-sourcing.

 **Legal**
 1. None applied.